ozfortress/ozfortress_docs/docs/rules/sixes.md

 For Sixes, **teams are limited to two players transferred into their roster per window**.
 There is currently **no limit set for transfers out of a roster**.

 ### 2.2.
 Mercenary Limits
 Please note, mercenary limits are the different for both seasonal leagues.
 Each Sixes official match should not go above the **two mercenaries per team** allowed in each match.
-[For further mercenary limits, please see this section of the Global Ruleset](/rules/global/#mercenary-limiting).
+[For further mercenary limits, please see this section of the Global Ruleset](/rules/global/#333-mercenary-limiting).

 ### 2.3.
+Mercenary "Off-class" Locking
+Mercenaries can be locked from playing certain "off-classes" within Sixes that are not deemed as "reasonable off-classes" during the mercenary negotiation process.
+We consider reasonable off-classes to be Pyro, Heavy, Engineer and Spy.
+Sniper is the only class not considered reasonable, thus subject to potential restrictions from the enemy team if they wish.

+### 2.4.
 Team Eligibility Requirements
 Teams are expected to have a certain amount of players (does not include any mercenaries) ready to start or continue a match.
 This expected amount of players differs for each format, and can be seen below.

 ##### Sixes
-- A minimum of five (5) rostered players.
+- A minimum of four (4) rostered players.

 ## 3. Match Organisation
 ### 3.1.
 Deadlines